Michael K. Papamichael

 |

-I am a PhD student in the Computer Science Department at Carnegie Mellon advised by Prof. James C. Hoe and doing research in the area of Computer Architecture as a member of the Computer Architecture Lab at Carnegie Mellon (CALCM).
+I am a PhD student in the Computer Science Department at Carnegie Mellon advised by Prof. James C. Hoe and doing research in the borad area of computer architecture as a member of the Computer Architecture Lab at Carnegie Mellon (CALCM).
+I am a recipient of the 2012-2013 Intel PhD Fellowship.

-In 2011, I participated in the Memocode Hardware/Software Codesign Contest, which required the development of a fast simulator for a diverse class of NoCs.
-Our FPGA-based submission, detailed in this invited MEMOCODE 2011 paper, won the first place in the "Absolute Performance" category.
+In 2011, I participated in the Memocode Hardware/Software Codesign Contest, which pertained to the development of a fast simulator for a diverse class of NoCs.
+My FPGA-based submission, detailed in this invited MEMOCODE 2011 paper, won the first place in the "Absolute Performance" category.

 While at CMU I have collaborated with various students and faculty, including Eric Chung, Yoongu Kim, Prof. Ken Mai, Prof. Babak Falsafi, and Prof. Onur Mutlu.
 During my 2010 internship at Intel Labs, I worked with Graham Schelle and Hong Wang in the Microarchitecture Research Lab (MRL) on uncore modeling for future multi-core systems.